Perus PM Seeks Confidence Vote As Rolexgate Scandal Rages - UrduPoint

 Peru's PM Seeks Confidence Vote As Rolexgate Scandal Rages

-Prime Minister Gustavo Adrianzen was appointed only a month ago after his predecessor resigned over a scandal in which he allegedly granted political favors to a much younger love interest.
+Adrianzen was appointed only a month ago to form the third cabinet in 16 months after his predecessor resigned over a separate scandal, in which he allegedly granted political favors to a love interest.

-Like any new prime minister, Adrianzen has to go before Congress to receive the green light to proceed in the post.
+Constitutionally, Adrianzen has to go before Congress to receive the green light to proceed in his post.

-But the scheduled vote of confidence comes in the same week that six ministers resigned after a police raid on President Dina Boluarte's home and offices, making it a key litmus test of support for her fragile government.
+But Wednesday's vote of confidence falls in a turbulent week in which six ministers resigned after a police raid on President Dina Boluarte's home and offices, making it a key litmus test of support for the fragile government.

-If lawmakers deny Adrianzen a vote of confidence, he will have to step down.
+In a speech that lasted nearly two hours, Adrianzen proposed "an administration with clean hands, a transparent government to face corruption and inefficiency."

-Such an outcome would only deepen the turmoil in Peru, which is on its sixth president in eight years.
+Then began a four-hour debate before the vote of confidence.
+If denied, Adrianzen will have to step down -- deepening the political turmoil in Peru, which has had six presidents in eight years.

-The 61-year-old Boluarte, who holds rock-bottom approval ratings, is being investigated for suspected illegal enrichment and failing to declare her luxury timepieces - a scandal dubbed Rolexgate by local media.
+The vote comes as 61-year-old President Boluarte is being investigated for suspected illegal enrichment and failing to declare her luxury timepieces -- a scandal dubbed "Rolexgate" by the media.

 On the eve of the vote, Attorney General Juan Villena announced an expansion of the probe into Boluarte's possession of a "$56,000 Cartier bracelet" and other jewelry valued at more than $500,000.
 Bank deposits of about $250,000 are also being investigated.